All Austrian Health Insurance Funds & Private

 Specialists for Internal Medicine, Cardiology, Gastroenterology, Diabetology and Hepatology

-Diabetes consultation hour at our Group-Practice
+Diabetes Consultation in Vienna at our Group-Practice

 Diabetes Beratung in Wien